ImIshanTharaka/facebook-clone/README.md

 * React

 ## How to run the application
-* Enter "npm stast" in the terminal
+* Enter "npm start" in the terminal